 5a Why do you plan to accumulate radioactive waste?

 Explain why you want to accumulate waste from open sources.
 You should put in place procedures to reduce the amount of waste you accumulate as far as is practical.
-Our RASAG guidance contains information on accumulation of waste.

 5b How do you plan to accumulate radioactive waste?